Category Archives: stupid pepsi

 “You have to allow time to punch in.”

 I could barely concentrate on the completely insane words she was saying because her voice sounded garbled and restrained like her mouth just didn’t want to let the words out.
 She sounded like a more gravelly version of Stan’s sister Shelly from South Park.
-And why bother with clear braces or a retainer or whatever the hell it is if you’re going to sound so obnoxious?
+After putting on my glasses, I realized that she had gotten clear braces and was also wearing some kind of new-fashioned retainer which made her impossible to understand.

 We work in a call center.